About the American Academy of Optometry Foundation

-The American Optometric Foundation (AOF) was founded in 1947 for the “upholding, broadening, fostering, promoting and aiding of optometric education; the profession of optometry and its practitioners.”
+The American Academy Optometry Foundation (AAOF) was founded in 1947 for the “upholding, broadening, fostering, promoting and aiding of optometric education; the profession of optometry and its practitioners.”
 The guiding force behind the creation of the organization was William C. Ezell, OD, of Spartanburg, South Carolina.
-Based in Orlando, FL, the AOF is a philanthropic organization devoted to the advancement of optometric education and research.
-AOF is proud to be an affiliate of the American Academy of Optometry (AAO).
-Today, sources of support for the AOF include optometrists, corporations, other foundations, state associations, and private citizens interested in vision care.
-The AOF's record of achievement is a strong history of dedication to the improved visual welfare of the public.
+Based in Orlando, FL, the AAOF is a philanthropic organization devoted to the advancement of optometric education and research.
+AAOF is proud to be the foundation of the American Academy of Optometry (AAO).
+Today, sources of support for the AAOF include optometrists, corporations, other foundations, state associations, and private citizens interested in vision care.
+The AAOF's record of achievement is a strong history of dedication to the improved visual welfare of the public.

 The flagship program of your Foundation continues to be the William C. Ezell Fellowships.
-Awarded to graduate students studying in the United States and internationally, ten outstanding Ezell Fellowship recipients were recognized for 2015 in New Orleans.
-To date this elite program has produced 305 Fellows.
-We thank the many individuals and organizations; including the Optometric Glaucoma Society who again donated $8,000 on behalf of speakers, that support an endowed Ezell Fellowship, as well as our corporate partners that funded a portion of this year’s program: the Alcon Foundation and Essilor of America.
+Awarded to graduate students studying in the United States and Canada, nine outstanding Ezell Fellowship recipients were recognized for 2016 in Anaheim.
+To date, this elite program has produced 314 Fellows.
+Among the list of former Ezell Fellows are over 20 deans and presidents of optometric schools and colleges, over 130 faculty members and over 160 Fellows of the American Academy of Optometry, including three of its presidents.
+We thank the many individuals and organizations that support an endowed Ezell Fellowship, as as well as our corporate partners that funded a portion of this year’s fellowships: the Alcon Foundation and Vision Impact Institute.

-The American Optometric Foundation is proud to be the Academy’s Foundation, your Foundation, and we continue to take great pride in its growth and the successes of the exceptional individuals that we have supported.
-Contributions to the Foundation allow Academy members to make investments in the future of our profession.
+The American Academy of Optometry Foundation is proud to be the Academy’s Foundation, your Foundation, and we continue to take great pride in its growth and the successes of the exceptional individuals who we have supported.
+Contributions to the Foundation are advancing optometry’s future.